wavefrontHQ/wavefront-operator-for-kubernetes/docs/migration.md

 | `proxy.args`                       | `dataExport.wavefrontProxy.args`                                                                   | Additional Wavefront proxy properties can be passed as command line arguments in the `--<property_name> <value>` format.
 Multiple properties can be specified. |
 | `proxy.preprocessor.rules.yaml`    | `dataExport.wavefrontProxy.preprocessor`                                                           | Name of the configmap containing a rules.yaml key with proxy preprocessing rules                                                                               |

-If you have collector configuration with parameters not covered above, please reach out to us.
+If you have a Collector configuration with parameters not covered above, please open an issue in this repository.

 ### 3. Re-apply your `wavefront.yaml`